Trump's suggestion the US 'take over' the Gaza Strip is rejected by allies and adversaries alike

 Democratic Rep. Rashida Tlaib, a Palestinian American member of Congress from Michigan, accused Trump in a social media post of “openly calling for ethnic cleansing” with the idea of resettling Gaza’s entire population.

 Rising reported from Bangkok.
-Associated Press writers Zeke Miller in Washington and Charlotte McLay in Wellington, New Zealand, contributed to this report.
+Associated Press writers Zeke Miller in Washington, Suzan Fraser in Ankara, Turkey, Simina Mistreanu in Taipei, Taiwan, Josef Federman in Jerusalem, Samy Magdy in Cairo and Charlotte McLay in Wellington, New Zealand, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.